Toll Caps in Privatized Road Networks: Optimal price caps for duopolies

-Suppose that we have a subgame perfect duopoly equilibrium in which one firm receives all the flow, say firm $1$.
+Suppose that we have a Nash equilibrium in which one firm receives all the flow, say firm $1$.
 The proof of Lemma \ref{lem:pri} implies that in that case $\ell_1(1)+\ell'_1(1)\leq\ell_2(0)$.
 This again implies that the duopoly and optimal flow coincide.
 So in the remainder of this section, we assume that $x_i(t)>0$ for all $i=1,2$ for $t\in \T(\infty)$.